 This together with short iterations also encourages YAGNI - You are not gonna need it.
 Some features will be skipped, due to them not being prioritised or simply not needed.

 Wrapping it up

-All of the above can be used outside Scrum - no matter the development methodology you use (see I did not say agile methodology).
+All of the above can be used outside Scrum - no matter the agile methodology you use.
 They are not Scrum exclusive but come built into the package that is Scrum.
-There are unmentioned items on this list such as refinement and the use of scrum boards.
-I have left them out as they are part of most methodologies.
+There are unmentioned items on this list such as refinement and the use of scrum boards, I have left them out as they are part of most methodologies.

 That was my list, I hope you liked it!
-If you have any disagreements, Let me know in the comments! :)
+If you have any disagreements, let me know in the comments below! :)